cloudfoundry-attic/hm9000/README.md

 ### The `MD` Test Suite

 The `MD` test suite excercises the HM 9000 components through a series of integration-level tests.
 The individual components are designed to be simple and have comprehensive unit test coverage.
 However, it's crucial that we have comprehensive test coverage for the *interactions* between these components.
 That's what the `MD` suite is for.

+The `MD` suite uses a `simulator` to manage advancing time and run each of the individual HM components.

 ### The `PHD` Benchmark Suite